rant-lang/rant/README.md

 This lets you easily build strings and collections from multiple parts with minimal code.

 🧬 **Delightful Combinatorics** <br/>
-Perform nested mappings, filters, zips, combinations, and more with Rant's intuitive function composition syntax.
+Perform nested mappings, filters, zips, combinations, and more with Rant's intuitive piping syntax.

 🎛 **Automatic Formatting** <br/>
 Passively format text output with automatic capitalization, whitespace normalization, and number formatting.